git-pull/website/code_explorer/django-vs-flask.rst

 that'd be quick wins with Django.

-Both excel at prototyping; getting an idea off the ground fast, and giving chiselling away fine-grain details after.
+Both excel at prototyping; getting an idea off the ground fast, and leave room for chiseling away fine-grain details after.
 Python makes both a joy to work with.

 Concepts present in both frameworks
 ===================================